 We are so dedicated to screening as many wonderful films as we can that we even created a year-round monthly screening series (called Dispatches from the Underground) to exhibit films that we couldn’t find a place for in our annual lineup.
 All films submitted to BUFF are also considered for Dispatches programming.

-Who is watching the films, an anonymous panel of screeners?
+Who is watching the films?

 What if I look at my Vimeo stats and see that you didn’t watch my film?